 What is an operating system?

-An operating system (often referred to as an OS) is a set of very low level programs that directly control your computer’s hardware - from memory chips and hard disks to speakers, monitors, keyboards, mice and any kind of peripherals you plug on it.
+An operating system (often referred to as an OS) is a set of very low level programs that directly control your computer’s hardware - from memory chips and hard disks to speakers, monitors, keyboards, mice and any other kind of peripherals you can plug in.

 What are the most common OS installed on computers?

 There are various operating systems made for all kind of devices.
 We will talk about the most common ones - Windows, macOS, Linux.

 Microsoft Windows is currently the most popular and widely used desktop operating system.
 According to StatCounter.com, Windows is used by 74% of desktop users (as of February-March 2019).
 This OS is most likely what you are going to have preinstalled on your laptop or any kind of prebuilt computer.
 The current version is Windows 10, and the oldest supported version is Windows 7.

 - Popularity leads to a big third-party software collection